gdbooks/LegacyOpenGL/Chapter5/point.md

 That way each lamp object also has a light object that is offset relative to it.
 And i don't have to find the world position for every light, because the light is relative to the lamp, each light will have the same relative offset.

 A really creative use of a local light is [Navi](https://goo.gl/LTC5WP) from zelda.
 Navi is local to link, wherever link moves Navi follows.
 But Navi also moves independently, flying around link.
 Navi has a small radius that eluminates wherever she is.
-The designers leveraged this, by making navi also be used as a lighting device, whenever you read a sign she flies to it and slightly eluminates it, putting emphasis on the sign being read
+The designers leveraged this, by making navi also be used as a lighting device, whenever you read a sign she flies to it and slightly eluminates it, putting emphasis on the sign being read.

+With that in mind, let's create a simple local light.
+We're going to keep the scene illuminated by our yello light, but we're going to add a local red point light to the sphere.
+This will only light the sphere.
+Once the light is added, we will animate it to orbit the shere, because local lights don't have to be static.